shroukk/TrelloAPI/README.md

 # TrelloAPI
-Testing collection of Trello rest API using Postman tool.
+This repository contains a Postman collection for testing various Trello REST API endpoints.
+The test scope is based on the official Trello API documentation, which you can find [here](https://developer.atlassian.com/cloud/trello/rest/api-group-boards/#api-boards-post).

 # Tested Features:
 ### Board